 Since at least the October 2018 release of the IPCC report, which concluded that avoiding global temperature rises above 1.5C, would require “rapid and far-reaching” changes to social and economic organization over the next 12 years, there has been a significant increase in public concern about the effects of climate change and the biophysical limits of the planet.
 This has been evident in policy proposals like the Green New Deal, movements like Extinction Rebellion and student-led climate strikes, as well as more sustained attention on the relationship between increasingly frequent extreme weather events and climate change.
+The special EPAT issue “The Armageddon Club” mentioned above also engages with related issues.
 While many were mobilized by the IPCC report, others point to the fact that bodies like the IPCC remain conservative in their assessments.
 Oreskes, Oppenheimer and Jamieson (2019) “find that scientists tend to underestimate the severity of threats and the rapidity with which they might unfold”, while Spratt and Dunlop (2018) critique reluctance among researchers as well as politicians and other leaders to take seriously ‘worst case scenario’ climate futures.
 For instance, they note that the IPCC has not given due attention to risks posed by ecological “tipping points” at which we pass “a critical threshold in an Earth climate system component – such as major ocean and atmospheric circulation patterns, the polar ice sheets, and the terrestrial and ocean carbon stores – which produces a step change in the system” (p.
 21).
 They suggest that even if these more dire projections are hardly certain, given the severity of their implications, they warrant deeper consideration.
 Meanwhile, Bendell (2018) concludes that we may already be too late to avoid catastrophe, and we will likely see the climate dramatically unravel within the next 10 years.
+Bendell’s paper titled “Deep Adaptation” was rejected by the journal XXX on the grounds of potentially causing public alarm, rather than on the quality of the synthesis of science that it presented.
+Bendell used the rejection of the paper as an illustration of the extent of negation of the problem that other authors have pointed to.